Streppel/genPass/README.md

   🔢 genPass 🔣
 </h1>

-Simple and straight-forward **random password generation** in Go, offering simple but useful options for how the final password will look like.
+Simple and straight-forward **random password generator** in Go, offering simple but useful options for how the final password will look like.

 Currently we support the following usecases:
 - Numeric passwords